GoogleCloudPlatform/podcast/site/content/post/episode-104-dataprep-with-eric-anderson.md

 Mark will be Montreal in December to speak at [Montreal International Games Summit](http://www.migs17.com/en/home/).
 Melanie will be at [NIPS (Neural Information Processing Systems)](https://nips.cc/) in Long Beach in December

 {{< transcript "MARK: Hi, and welcome to episode number 104 of the weekly Google Cloud Platform Podcast.
-I am Mark Mandel and I'm here with my colleague Melanie Warwick." >}}
+I am Mark Mandel and I'm here with my colleague Melanie Warrick." >}}

 MELANIE: Yes, it's good to be here.